 Best practices and considerations

-If you’re just starting out, begin with the end in mind.
+If you’re just starting out in your Chrome education journey, begin with the end in mind.
 Get your user organizations sorted out from the beginning so you have control.
 As far as enabling services – restrict what you must, but trust when you can.

 Consider security.
 Have you made two-step authentication available to your users?
 What about your admins?
 If you’re thinking of making it mandatory, be sure you don’t enforce this policy on users until they’ve opted in, or people will lose access.
 Do you have a backup Super Admin?
 Do you have limited admin roles to delegate tasks, while keeping higher-level functions more secure?

 When establishing policy, communicate with instructional staff to be sure you understand how they are using the tools–don’t operate in an IT vacuum.
 Your understanding of the use of these tools (especially around security and why teachers and students need various functions) is different than what a teacher deals with day-to-day.
 Get into a classroom periodically if you can.